 Photon CounterGATED COUNTERINTERFACESLidar DetectorsHybrid SupplyCompetitors

-Dead time is the time when a photon arrives and is not counted.
-This might occur for overlapping photons or photons separated by very short times or for all (First In First Out shift register buffer memories) FIFO systems once the FIFO is filled.
+This might occur for overlapping photons or photons separated by very short times, for all (First In First Out shift register buffer memories) FIFO systems once the FIFO is filled, the time to reset the time system, pulses that are too narrow to count, or quantum detection efficiency loss.

 TTL photon counting output devices often have 10 ns pulse-widths creating 10ns dead times.
 Not being able to count during output to a computer is also dead time.
 Alternating Counters in a photon counter always have dead time.